Travel

 Chataeu Tanunda: One of the Best wineries in South Australia

 Château Tanunda is one of Australia’s most historically significant wineries.
 Established in 1890, the Château is a cornerstone of the Barossa wine industry and is the site of the Valley’s first winery, as well as its first vineyards planted back in 1843.
 Surrounded by vineyards and landscaped gardens, the majestic bluestone winery houses one of the most beautiful cellar doors in the country.
-Here you can taste and purchase from the famous Château Tanunda wine range while surrounded by hundreds of oak barrels of maturing wine, before a stroll around the gardens or a game on the croquet lawn.
+Sip and purchase from the famous Château Tanunda wine range while surrounded by hundreds of oak barrels of maturing wine, stroll around the gardens or challenge your mates to a game on the croquet lawn.

 Seppeltsfield Vineyard